BOOKS on PHILATELY

 British Stamps Used Abroad by Bernstein and Chas.
 Nissen It looks good and is certainly useful, we are told it is the best general work on the subject in print, many markings illustrated, a few maps.
 1987 reprint of 1907-09 articles, 48 pages, card, $15.00

 British Post Offices Abroad, The Glassco Collection, Robson Lowe This auction catalog is virtually a handbook, quite useful.
-1969, 260 pages, card, with prices realized, only one copy available, $85.00
+1969, 260 pages, card, with prices realized, only two copies available, $85.00

 Ocean Mails by Philip Cockrill, 34 pages, card $25.00